-Combine the steel cut oats and water in the bowl of your Instant Pot and give them a stir.
-Cover with the lid and make sure you turn the vent at the top to "sealing."
+- Combine the steel cut oats and water in the bowl of a 6-quart Instant Pot and give them a stir.
+(If using a different size machine, please see the notes for modifications.)
+Secure the lid and turn the steam release valve at the top to "sealing."

-After the Instant Pot beeps, allow the pressure to naturally release for 20 minutes.
-(The timer on the Instant Pot will remain on after the cooking cycle to let you know how long it's been kept warm, unless you press the off button.
+- When the cooking cycle is complete, allow the pressure to naturally release for 20 minutes.
+(The timer on the Instant Pot will remain on after the cooking cycle to let you know how long it's been kept warm, unless you press the OFF button.
 I like to keep it on for the timer function.)

-Once the 20 minutes have passed, turn the vent to the "venting" position to release any remaining pressure.
+- Once the 20 minutes have passed, turn the steam release valve to "venting" to release any remaining pressure.
 Carefully remove the lid and stir the oats to incorporate any water that has risen to the top.
-They should be nice and thick, with a porridge-like texture.
+They might look watery at first, but should thicken up when you stir them.